 This contains instructions for installing the Keyboard layouts in Windows or Mac systems, and general guidance on entering Coptic on both systems.

-If you have any problems using this font, please contact the tutor.
+Further advice on fonts is available on the iLearn page.
+If you have any problems using a Coptic font, please contact the teaching staff.

-The textbook we will use is Lambdin, T. O., Introduction to Sahidic Coptic, Macon 1983 (2nd edition 1992), a copy of which all students must source.
+The textbook we will use is Lambdin, T. O., Introduction to Sahidic Coptic, Macon 1983 (2nd edition 1992), a copy of which all students must purchase.

 As scholarly focus since the late 19th century has primarily been on Sahidic, there is a large body of teaching aids available for this dialect.
 The following list is not exhaustive, but lists the most important grammars.
 If students wish to purchase a comprehensive grammar, I recommend that of Layton, below, but this is not required.